kjugk/voice_recorder/README.md

 # Voice Recorder

-A Sample web app that record your voice.
+A simple web app that record your voice.

 It uses React, Redux, TypeScript, IndexedDB, and [RecordRTC](http://recordrtc.org/).